Medacorp/Luigi-s-Mansion/Documentation/Furniture variables.md

         cast_shadow:1b //Whether the light source creates shadows.
 Default = 0b.
     },
     mirror_reflection:1b, //Whether the mirror will actually reflect the room, otherwise gets a solid glass texture.
 Valid for mirrors only.
 Default = 1b.
-Forced to 0b if the yaw rotation is not a multiple of 90, or pose pitch has a non-0 value. no_spawn_sound:1b, //Whether the unsearched room clear chest sound is disabled, searched room clear chests always have it disabled, regardless of this value.
+Forced to 0b if the yaw rotation is not a multiple of 90, or pose pitch has a non-0 value. no_spawn_sound:1b, //Whether the unsearched room clear chest's spawn sound is disabled, searched room clear chests always have it disabled, regardless of this value.
 Valid for room clear chests only.
 Default = 0b. hitbox:{ //The size of the hitbox, only applies to and required for scan areas. type:"standing", //How the hitbox is aligned to the spawn position, "standing" is bottom aligned, "hanging" is top aligned.
 Default = centered. radius:X, //A ball hitbox, value is the radius in tenths of a block.